pingcap/docs/tiup/tiup-command-mirror-set.md

 # tiup mirror set

-The `tiup mirror set` command is used to switch the current mirror and supports both local file system and remote network mirroring.
+The `tiup mirror set` command is used to switch the current mirror and supports two forms of mirrors: local file system and remote network.

-The official mirror is `https://tiup-mirrors.pingcap.com`.
+The address of the official mirror is `https://tiup-mirrors.pingcap.com`.

 ## Syntax